yosbelms/getjs/readme.md

 Runners (a.k.a. tasks or coroutines) are lightweight scheduled functions.
 It accepts *Generator Function*s as the first parametter.
 Aryn takes advantage of the native scheduler, that is, there is not custom scheduler implementation.
 Runners along with Channels are the main pieces of the Aryn CSP approach.

 ### runner(gen: GeneratorFunction): Function
-Returns a new function that executes a new runner each time is called.
+Returns a function that executes a new runner each time it is called.
 ```js
 // create a runner
 var myTask = runner(function*(url){